oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 	- Required, no default
 - **public_src_lbr_cidr**: the external CIDR block that is allowed to ingress into the load balancer in the public subnet.
 	- Required, default 0.0.0.0/0
+- **is_vcn_onprem_connected**: whether the VCN is connected to on-premises, in which case a DRG is created and attached to the VCN.
+	- Required, default false
+- **onprem_cidr**: the on-premises CIDR block.
+Only used if is_vcn_onprem_connected == true
+	- Optional, default 192.168.0.0/16
 - **network_admin_email_endpoint**: an email to receive notifications for network related events.
 	- Required, no default
 - **security_admin_email_endpoint**: an email to receive notifications for security related events.